HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-06-01-Walking-Tour-Part-1.md

 ---

-Doing a PhD can feel rather isolating at times, and overwhelming at others.
+Doing a research degree can feel rather isolating at times, and overwhelming at others.
 One of the best ways to help keep your spirits from being low is to get to know your surrounding area.
 In 2017, Coventry won the accolade of “*2021 City of Culture*”.
-As a result it is more than worth go for a wonder round this new city you have found yourself in.
+As a result it is more than worth it to go for a wonder round this new city you have found yourself in.

 ___